-Schema Therapy was developed by Dr. Jeffrey Young in the early 1990s, and blends elements of cognitive-behavioural therapy (CBT), attachment theory, psychodynamic concepts, and experiential techniques.
-It is particularly effective for treating personality disorders, chronic depression, and complex psychological issues that have not responded well to other therapeutic modalities.
-By addressing deep-seated patterns of thinking and behaviour, Schema Therapy targets ingrained patterns that often arise from childhood experiences.
-Schema therapy focuses on identifying and resolving maladaptive schemas, which are deeply ingrained patterns of thought and behaviour that originate in childhood and can negatively impact mental health and relationships.
+Schema Therapy, developed by Dr. Jeffrey Young in the 1990s, combines cognitive-behavioural therapy (CBT), attachment theory, psychodynamic concepts, and experiential techniques.
+It is particularly effective for treating personality disorders, chronic depression, and complex issues that have not improved with other therapies.
+By addressing deep patterns of thinking and behaviour, Schema Therapy helps uncover habits and beliefs often rooted in childhood.

 For a full list and description of the 18 schemas explored in schema therapy: http://www.schematherapy.com/id73.htm